tamim2763/donate-blood/README.md

-# Donate-Blood Web App
+# Donate-Blood (Front-End Prototype)

-A front-end prototype built with Node.js that connects blood donors with patients through a web-based platform.
+A front-end prototype for a web application designed to connect blood donors with patients.
+This project focuses on the user interface (UI) and user flow for a full-stack blood donation platform.

 ### 🚀 Live Demo